 We wish to thank the North Coast community, local councils, community groups, and peak bodies for having their say on the Draft North Coast Regional Plan which closed on 2 June 2016.

 We have endeavoured to remove any personal or sensitive information from your submissions, prior to publishing.
 If you have any concerns about the published submissions, please contact our North Coast office on (02) 6641 6600.

-The Department of Planning and Environment has received submissions from North Coast residents and other community representatives including local councils, community groups, and peak bodies.
+The Department has received submissions from North Coast residents and other community representatives including local councils, community groups, and peak bodies.

 The feedback received throughout the consultation period will inform the finalisation of the plans.
 Department staff are currently considering the submissions, including recording and analysing the issues and examining the suggested changes to the draft plans.